 While the cake cools prepare the Rosewater cream: whisk together the yoghurt, crème Fraiche, icing sugar and rosewater until smooth.
 Set aside to chill in the fridge.

 Serve the cake at room temperature with a spoon of Rosewater cream.

 - This cake can be stored at room temperature in an airtight container for up to 5 days.
 I found the cake tasted even better the day after it was made.

-- The rosewater syrup is not thick at all and does not need reducing over heat.
+- The rosewater syrup is not thick at all.
 It looks like a lot of syrup but it will all be absorbed into the cake.

 - Just before serving you can add rose petals to the cake.
-I have used fresh rose petals from the garden on my cake as pictures, but these are not edible!!!
+I have used fresh rose petals from the garden on my cake, but these are not edible!!!
 They are only for effect.
 You can candy your own rose petals providing they are food grade, or you can purchase them at speciality food stores.
 I found them quite expensive to buy though.

 Like this Rosewater Pistachio Cake?
 Spread the word!

 It has all the time-saving recipe conversions you need as a baker.

 Now with a BONUS free Baker's Shopping List.
 Never forget an ingredient again!